exonum/exonum-doc/src/architecture/clients.md

 - **Proofs**.
-Functions for checking cryptographic proofs that are returned by the blockchain, such as the functions for checking the proofs for [Merkle][mt-index] and [Merkle Patricia][mpt-index] indexes
+Functions for checking cryptographic proofs that are returned by the blockchain, such as the functions for checking the proofs for [Merkle][mt-index] and [Merkle Patricia][mpt-index] indices
 - **Blockchain integrity checks**.
 Function for checking the validity of a block (its compliance with [consensus algorithm](consensus.md))

 !!! note
     A hash of the entire blockchain state is a part of each block (see [data storage](storage.md)).
-This hash is formed using Merkle and Merkle Patricia indexes.
+This hash is formed using Merkle and Merkle Patricia indices.
 Thus, using functions for proof verification, one can verify the commitment of any blockchain data in a block.
 The block itself can be verified using blockchain integrity verification.